 Book Description

 Secondhand.
 Good condition.
 Wear to book corners and edges.
 Marks over both front and back covers.
-Light foxing to top foredges.
-Insect damage to top title page, otherwise interior is still very good.
+Light foxing to title page.
+Small scratch to tail spine.Body text and binding are still very good.

 A personal account of the life of the Inglis Budge family during the first half of the twentieth century.